 Genetic testing can tell you what your patients can’t

-With this update, the report provides an even more complete picture of your patients’ potential outcomes with medications used to treat depression, anxiety, ADHD, and other psychiatric conditions.
+These exciting enhancements are designed to provide an even more complete picture of patients’ potential outcomes with certain medications prescribed to treat depression, anxiety, ADHD, and other psychiatric conditions.

 *COMT is provided for informational purposes.